-To be eligible for disability-related special services or accommodations in post-secondary education, a student must have a verified disability that limits a major life activity that hinders the ability to participate in instruction or programs.
-Students are required to provide documentation verifying their disability with DSS or the EDC program for learning disability evaluation information.
+To be eligible for disability-related academic adjustments, auxiliary aids and services in post-secondary education, a student must have a verified disability that limits a major life activity that hinders the ability to equally participate in instruction or programs.
+Students are required to provide documentation verifying their disability with Disability Support Services (DSS).

 Attend one of the Information Meetings about programs and services for students with disabilities at De Anza .
 If, after attending the meeting, you would like to enroll in the learning disability assessment class, you will be contacted as soon as an appointment is available.
 If you would like to have a private assessment, we can refer you to other outside resources.